 “When I realized God loved me, it was an overwhelming feeling.
 I didn’t have to carry all of those problems anymore,” he said.

-After finishing his tour, Peter enrolled at Chung Bok National University in Seoul and attended Korea Campus Crusade for Christ (KCCC) where he connected with a Bible study.
+After finishing his tour, Peter enrolled at Chung Bok National University in Seoul and attended Korea Cru (KCCC) where he connected with a Bible study.

 The leader of Peter’s Bible study became a spiritual father to him, which led Peter to start a Bible study for other men on campus.
 The group was named “Soon,” which means, “bud” in Korean.
 After graduating, Peter’s involvement in the Bible study inspired him to join the staff of KCCC where he stayed on mentoring students until 2005.